ppy/osu-wiki/wiki/FAQ/en.md

 **Regarding the "Ranks" in profile page**
 - Grades obtained will be set at the profile page under General-&gt;Ranks provided the in-game account connected online with Bancho server when receiving the grade.
   - **Offline play**, even with account logged in, **will not be counted**.
-- **Grades given for profile depends on beatmap difficulties, not as whole.**
+- **Grades given for profile depends on beatmap difficulties and top score grade, not as whole.**
   - If the beatmap has 3 difficulties, and SS'ed all three of them; 3 SS will be given, not just one SS in the profile.
+  - However, if replaying an SS'ed difficulty and gained a new highscore (from better spinner bonus or game modifiers bonus) but was an S, then the SS counter will decrement by one and S counter increment by one instead.

 ## Performance Points
 _Full explanation: [Performance Points][Performance Points wikilink]_